The regularity of almost all edge ideals: Large homogenous sets: the Erd o s--Hajnal conjecture

 \section{Large homogenous sets: the Erd\H{o}s--Hajnal conjecture}

-A subset of vertices in a graph is called a \emph{homogenous set} if it is a clique or an independent set.
-In this section we relate our results to the famous Erd\H{o}s--Hajnal conjecture, which states that for every graph $H$ there is a constant $\tau$ such that any $H$-free graph $G$ has a homogenous set of order at least $|G|^\tau$.
-It is a difficult conjecture, and versions where several graphs $H$ are forbidden, or almost all $H$-free graph $G$ are considered, have been studied before.
-Sometimes a stronger result than Erd\H{o}s--Hajnal is true, stating that there is a homogenous set of linear order $\alpha|G|$ for some $\alpha >0$.
+A subset of vertices in a graph is called a \emph{homogenous set} if it spans a clique or an independent set.
+In this section we relate our results to the following famous conjecture:

+\begin{conjecture}[Erd\H{o}s--Hajnal \cite{ErHa1,ErHa2}] For every graph $H$, there is a constant $\tau$ such that any $H$-free graph $G$ has a homogenous set of order at least $|G|^\tau$. \end{conjecture} It is a difficult conjecture, and versions where several graphs $H$ are forbidden, or almost all $H$-free graphs $G$ are considered, have been studied before.
+Sometimes, under stronger assumptions, a stronger result than Erd\H{o}s--Hajnal is true, stating that there is a homogenous set of linear order $\alpha|G|$ for some $\alpha >0$.
 In an $(s,t)$-template $G$ there is always a linear-order homogenous set with $\alpha=1/(s+t)$ as the vertices of $G$ may be partitioned into $s$ cliques and $t$ independent sets.
 The following is an immediate consequence of Theorem~\ref{thm:main1}.

 \begin{corollary} Let $\beta_{i,j}$ be a parabolic Betti number on the $r$-th row of the Betti table, for $r\ge3$.
 In almost every graph $G$ with $\beta_{i,j}(I_G)=0$ there is a homogenous set of order $|G|/(r-1)$. \end{corollary}